 Investing at the New Hampshire Community Loan Fund is simple.
 It’s secure.
 It’s local.
 It has a huge impact in our communities.
 And it feels great.

-That’s because when you invest here, you’re helping hard-working New Hampshire people grasp opportunity and become more financially secure.
+That’s because when you make an Opportunity NH Investment, you’re helping hard-working New Hampshire people achieve their goals and become more financially secure.

 Your investment will:

 - create and preserve decent and affordable housing for families with low incomes